NEW: Mohammad Youssuf Abdulazeez obtained at least one gun on the internet, source says

 In response to the shootings, some governors have taken steps to increase security of National Guard recruiters and military facilities in their states.
 States control their National Guard units, so governors can make decisions about Guard actions, whereas the president is commander in chief of the nation’s military branches.

-Under Florida Gov. Rick Scott's order, National Guard members at six state recruitment centers will be relocated to armories until security is improved.
-In addition, law enforcement agencies will be asked to conduct regular security checks and qualified Guard members will be adequately armed, according to a statement from the governor's office.
+Florida Gov. Rick Scott ordered National Guard members at six state recruitment centers to be relocated to armories until security is improved.
+In addition, qualified Guard members will be adequately armed.

 Texas Gov. Greg Abbott’s order will arm National Guard personnel at military facilities throughout the state.